vadolasi/refluxo-engine/docs/concepts/snapshot.md

+---
+description: The `Snapshot` is the most critical component for achieving statelessness.
+It is a serializable JSON object that captures the entire state of a workflow execution at any given moment.
+By saving and rehydrating this object, you can pause, resume, and retry workflows, even across different processes or machines.
+---
 # The Snapshot

 The `Snapshot` is the most critical component for achieving statelessness.
 It is a serializable JSON object that captures the entire state of a workflow execution at any given moment.
 By saving and rehydrating this object, you can pause, resume, and retry workflows, even across different processes or machines.